-There are many aspects in determining the overall long term cost of a Cavapoo.
-It isn’t just about the initial purchase price of the dog, but all the long term financial responsibilities to care for a Cavapoo.
+There are many aspects in determining the overall long-term cost of a Cavapoo.
+It isn’t just about the initial purchase price of the dog, but all the long-term financial responsibilities of caring for a Cavapoo.
 We have put together a comprehensive cost guide that will give you a realistic idea of what the lifetime price of a Cavapoo would be.

-The typical purchase price of a Cavapoo is somewhere between $1,200 and $2,000.
-While this is the average cost of a Cavapoo there are some instances where a dog may be more or less depending on the breeder or if you can adopt from a Cavapoo rescue.
-In general, if you can manage to adopt a Cavapoo from a rescue, they will only cost around $500.
+The typical purchase price of a Cavapoo is between $1,200 and $2,000.
+While this is the average cost of a Cavapoo, there are some instances where a dog may be more or less depending on the breeder or if you can adopt from a Cavapoo rescue.
+In general, if you can adopt a Cavapoo from a rescue, they will only cost around $500.
 However, it is quite rare to adopt a Cavapoo because not many people surrender these types of dogs.

 Cavapoo Adoption Costs

 There are some situations in which there may be a Cavapoo or two in need of a rescue.
-Your best bet at finding a Cavapoo in a rescue is to check out specific Poodle rescues or a King Charles Cavalier rescues.
-It’s rare to find a rescue dedicated specifically to Cavapoo’s because they are a relatively new dog breed.
+Your best bet at finding a Cavapoo in rescue is to check out specific Poodle rescues or a King Charles Cavalier rescue.
+It’s rare to find a rescue dedicated specifically to Cavapoos because they are a relatively new dog breed.

 However, it is less expensive to adopt from a rescue.
-Oftentimes the initial cost is around $200-$400 depending on the age and health needs of the Cavapoo.
-However, you will likely be spending more on healthcare and behavior to support them in the long term.
+Frequently the initial cost is around $200-$400 depending on the age and health needs of the Cavapoo.
+However, you will likely be spending more on healthcare and behavior to support them long-term.
 In addition, it’s unlikely you will be able to adopt a Cavapoo puppy as most of these dogs tend to be on the older side.